Aliases for ARFGEF1 Gene

 GeneCards Summary for ARFGEF1 Gene

 ARFGEF1 (ADP Ribosylation Factor Guanine Nucleotide Exchange Factor 1) is a Protein Coding gene.
 Diseases associated with ARFGEF1 include Hypertrophy Of Breast and Joubert Syndrome 21 and Generalized Epilepsy With Febrile Seizures Plus, Type 6.
 Among its related pathways are Endocytosis.
-GO annotations related to this gene include binding and guanyl-nucleotide exchange factor activity.
+Gene Ontology (GO) annotations related to this gene include binding and guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is ARFGEF2.

 UniProtKB/Swiss-Prot Summary for ARFGEF1 Gene